House of Württemberg

-The House of Württemberg is a German dynasty and former royal family from Württemberg.
+The House of Württemberg is an ancient German dynasty and former royal family of the Kingdom of Württemberg.

 History

 County

 The House probably originated in the vicinity of the Salian dynasty.
 Around 1080 the ancestors of modern Württemberg, which was then called "Wirtemberg", settled in the Stuttgart area.
 Conrad of Württemberg became heir to the House of Beutelsbach and built the Wirtemberg Castle.
 Around 1089, he was made Count.
 Their domains, initially only the immediate surroundings of the castle included, increased steadily, mainly through acquisitions such as those from impoverished homes of Tübingen.

 Duchy

 At the Diet of Worms in 1495, Count Eberhard V was raised to Duke (Herzog) by the German King, later Holy Roman Emperor, Maximilian I. During 1534 to 1537 Duke Ulrich introduced the Protestant Reformation, and the country became Protestant.
 Duke Ulrich became head of the local Protestant Church.

-In the 18th Century, the Protestant male line became extinct, the Head of the House was succeeded by Duke Charles Alexander a Roman Catholic.
+In the 18th Century, the Protestant male line became extinct, the head of the house was succeeded by Duke Charles Alexander, a Roman Catholic.
 Despite having a Catholic royal family, Protestantism survived as the established church, run by a church council composed by members of the nobility of Württemberg.
 From 1797, with the accession of Duke Frederick II, the royal family was again Protestant.